Top 50 Most Popular Weird Movies Of All Time [2025]

 Average

-"Guillermo Del Toro's Pinocchio" is a forthcoming stop-motion animated film directed by Guillermo del Toro, based on the classic fairy tale of Pinocchio.
+"Guillermo del Toro's Pinocchio" is a stop-motion animated masterpiece directed by Guillermo del Toro, reimagining the timeless tale of Pinocchio with a deeply immersive touch.

 6